mhShohan/dev-docs/docs/interview/javascript.md

 Answer:

-- var is function-scoped, and it can be redeclared.
+- var is function-scoped, and it can be redeclare.
 - let is block-scoped and allows reassignment.
 - const is also block-scoped but cannot be reassigned after declaration.